python-b5/replay-mod-for-love-3/README.md

 7. reset checkpoint
 8. slow motion

 Replays recorded in-game are saved with the format `<date> <time>.txt`, where `date` is the current date in the format `YYYY-MM-DD` and `time` is the current time in the format `HH-MM-SS`.
-They are saved in the folder `%localappdata%/LOVE3/replays`, and are displayed in-game in reverse alphabetical order (such that with the default naming scheme, the most recent replays will be at the top of the list).
+They are saved in the folder `%localappdata%/LOVE3/replays`, and are displayed in-game with the most recent replays at the top of the list.